kubo/snzip/README.md

     cd snzip-1.0.2
     ./configure

-If you didn't install snappy under /usr or /usr/local, you need to specify the location by '--with-snappy' as follows.
+If you didn't install snappy under `/usr` or `/usr/local`, you need to specify the location by `--with-snappy` as follows.

     # install snappy
-    tar xvfz snappy-1.1.2.tar.gz
+    tar xvfz snappy-1.1.3.tar.gz
-    cd snappy-1.1.2
+    cd snappy-1.1.3
     ./configure --prefix=/usr/local/snappy
     make
     make install